ms1-learner/cpp-03-en/02_embedded_and_c/03_challenge/README.md

 ## Task 1

-Create a class `DataProcessor` that takes a pointer to a `Sensor` as its constructor argument.
-Implement a method `processData()` in `DataProcessor` that reads data from the sensor, processes it (e.g., by multiplying it by a constant), and returns the result.
-Use a smart pointer (`std::unique_ptr`) to manage the lifetime of the `Sensor` objects.
+Create an enum class `TrafficLight` representing the different states of a traffic light (red, yellow, and green).
+Write a function that takes a traffic light state as an argument and returns the duration of that state in seconds.

 ## Task 2

+Implement a templated function `clamp` that takes a minimum value, a maximum value, and a value to clamp.
+If the value is less than the minimum, return the minimum.
+If the value is greater than the maximum, return the maximum.
+Otherwise, return the value.
+Test the function with different types like int, float, and double.

+## Task 3

 Write a constant called `pi` that represents the number pi using `constexpr`.
 Then write a `consteval` function `circumference` that computes the circumference of a circle of a given radius that uses this `pi` constant.
 Use a tool like [godbolt.org](https://godbolt.org/) to observe what the compiled code looks like.